graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Conversely the leaf field selections of GraphQL queries
+Conversely the leaf field selections of GraphQL operations
 must be of type scalar or enum.
 Leaf selections on objects, interfaces,
 and unions without subfields are disallowed.

-Let's assume the following additions to the query root type of the schema:
+Let's assume the following additions to the query root operation type of the schema:

 ```graphql example
 extend type Query {